mjg59/fcop/COC.md

     * **Community Sabotage**.
 Any behavior (excluding non-violent communication) directed at sabotaging the community for political, religious, ideological, or moral reasons.
     * **Professional Sabotage**.
 Any behavior directed at sabotaging a _member_'s career for political, religious, ideological, or moral reasons; including attempting to no-platform a _member_ or pressuring an employer to fire a _member_.
  * **Communication**.
 We define _communication_ as any transmission of information between people, including but not limited to verbal, written, electronic, pictorial, gestural, and tactile.
  * **Community**.
 We define our _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
-The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed penalties on _violators_.
+The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed consequences on _violators_.
  * **Discrimination**.
 We define _discrimination_ as any favoritism shown or withheld to someone either on the basis of a stereotype or a non-community related group membership.
  * **Harassment**.
 We define _harassment_ as an attempt to interact with someone who does not consent to the interaction.
  * **Inactive Participation**.
 We define _inactive participation_ to include the behavior of members at all times and under all circumstances.